openformal/sva_basics/testbench/docs/concurrent_assertions_tb.md

 # Description
-This testbench explains concurrancy in concurrent sequences.
+This testbench explains concurrent assertions.

 # DUT
 This testbench uses a round robin arbiter as a context for introducing the